stonefonly/NmrLineGuru/README.md

   You may optionally add an alias for this command in the shell starting script.
 Search *Linux shell alias* for how-to.
 + Note: the Linux version was tested on Ubuntu 18.04.
 If you use a different Linux release and experience problems of displaying or running the software, please try to install Ubuntu 18.04 in a physical or virtual machine and then install the software in it.

+**NmrLineGuru on NMRbox**:

++ `NmrLineGuru` is pre-installed on all NMRbox virtual machines (see <a target="_blank" href="https://nmrbox.org">nmrbox.org</a>).
+Once you are connected to a NMRbox virtual machine, you can simply open a Linux terminal window and type  command **NmrLineGuru** to run `NmrLineGuru`.
++ You can either connect to a cloud-based NMRbox virtual machine via remote desktop, or download the virtual machine file and run it locally.
+Please check <a target="_blank" href="https://nmrbox.org">nmrbox.org</a> for more details.

 ## Main Startup Interface

 After starting the software, a GUI selector will appear: